sinight85/random_dice/README.md

 # random_dice
-Random dice generator game using Javascript
+Random dice generator game using Javascript created in conjuction with the Angela Yu "Complete 2022 Web Development" course on Udemy.

 To View: